Cappadocia, Turkey – Travel

 In the city of Avanos, visitors can get away from the land by taking an exciting gondola tour on the Kızılırmak (Red River).

 Ürgüp in Cappadocia is one of Turkey’s well-known regions for producing white wines.
-So Göreme has no shortage of wine-related activities, including wine tasting.
+Göreme has no shortage of wine-related activities, including wine tasting.

 Finally, Göreme has a dozen bars and cafes for nightlife seekers.
 Many are cave inns with Turkish traditional music and dances, like Zeybek, Horon, and Halay.